 Bouazizi's death prompted a wave of protests that eventually ended in the ouster of President Zine El Abidine Ben Ali, who had been in power for over 20 years, and the establishment of a democracy hailed by some as perhaps the sole sucess story of the so-called "Arab Spring."

 Government response criticized

 However, as Tuesday's attack marked the third bout of IS-related violence in Tunisia this year, the government of Prime Minister Habib Essid has come under fire for not doing enough to combat extremism.
-The earlier attacks - at the Mediterranean resort of Sousse and the National Bardo Museum - claimed 60 lives, all but one of them foreign tourists ina country where tourism plays a substantial role
+The earlier attacks - at the Mediterranean resort of Sousse and the National Bardo Museum - claimed 60 lives, all but one of them foreign tourists in a country where tourism plays a substantial role in the economy.

 Essid said on Wednesday that because "some of the materials used in the bombing are not available in Tunisia, but they can be found in Libya," the country would close its border with its highly unstable neighbor.
 The government also pledged a domestic curfew, a promise to implement a new terror law approved over the summer, and a personnel increase of 6,000 for security forces fighting on all fronts from maritime border protection to detecting and removing extremist websites.

 The prime minister also said a youth employment program created to tackle issues in regions plagued by poverty and religious extremism would be put in place "from next week."

 To many opposition lawmakers, however, these measures were insufficient.
 Both leftists and Islamists have called for a more concentrated response to terrorism - starting with a special session of parliament to address the issue.